 One not-so-subtle factor used to motivate premature upgrades is a drastic jump in price for manufacturer-supplied maintenance in the fourth and subsequent years of a product’s lifecycle.
 While this may create the perception that switching out equipment makes more sense than extending its useful life, don’t fall for it!

-Options exist, you just need to know where to look.
+Options exist for IT storage maintenance, you just need to know where to look.

 Independent service providers offer substantial savings on Third Party Maintenance (TPM) for all types of hardware, including storage, once past its prime yet still in excellent working condition.
 According to Gartner, “A core value proposition of TPM providers is lowering the maintenance costs of older storage arrays.
 Gartner client inquiries and bid reviews confirm that the cost differential between TPM and vendor-supplied support is typically in the 40% to 70% range.” ii